-Participants can create their own containers to use instead of the standard containers.
+In the display and disposal task, participants can create their own containers to use instead of the standard containers.
 However, the following requirements must be satisfied:

-- Products used for the stocking task must all fit inside the container. - The containers must be stackable.

-• The size must be equivalent to the standard container (outer dimensions: approx. W760 x D480 x H150 mm).
+- Products used for the stocking task must all fit inside the container. - The containers must be stackable. - The size must be equivalent to the standard container (outer dimensions: approx. W760 x D480 x H150 mm).